Whenever machine-precision numbers appear in a calculation, the whole calculation is typically done in machine precision. Mathematica

 Machine numbers have not only limited precision, but also limited magnitude.
-If you generate a number that lies outside the range specified by $MinMachineNumber
+If you generate a number which lies outside the range specified by $MinMachineNumber

 will automatically convert the number to arbitrary-precision form.

-This is the maximum machine-precision number that can be handled on the computer system used for this example.
+This is the maximum machine-precision number which can be handled on the computer system used for this example.

 automatically converts any result larger than $MaxMachineNumber